teasuga/pkg-tool-on-arch/README.md

 ## News
    1. A git is not friendly to me.
-I'm deleted each files on the each branches.
+I'm deleted the files on each branches.

    2. So if I updates the files on the branches, I must solve that when every merging into any branch as this branch conflicted.